RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/broker/index.md

 We have modified the path to accept a wildcard called `:package`, modified the origin to point to our Artifactory URL, and added an authentication scheme that matches Artifactory REST API expected method.

 Note that URL defined as the origin doesn't quite add up to the final URL we are after.
-Eventually we want to construct the URL from the origin URL defined in here, and the annotation we have defined in the entity.
-We have now added a hardcoded ending to the `path` we are expecting, ideally an alternative approach to construct a more suitable and easily findable URL would be used.
+Eventually we want to construct the URL using the origin from our `accept.json`, and the annotation we have defined in the entity.
+For now we have now added a hardcoded ending to the `path`, ideally an alternative approach to construct a more suitable and easily findable URL would be used.
 For demo purposes, we can go with this.

 With this `accept.json` ready to go, we can set up two additional environment variables `USERNAME` and `PASSWORD` and spin up our broker client again.

-## Modifying our plugin to conform new URL pattern
+## Modifying our plugin to conform the new URL pattern

 Now we should be having a Broker client correctly directing our traffic to our Artifactory server, so we can focus on plugin development.
 First thing to do is to match the URL we are using with the URL defined in the `path` property of our `accept.json` Broker client configuration file.